Mathematical Olympiad Program: Cutoff scores

 Red cutoffs from 2010 onward refer to USAJMO, while those for 2009 and earlier refer to USAMO.

+Note that certain cutoff scores may have involved tiebreakers, that is, not all eligible students who scored exactly the cutoff score were invited to the program.

-The cutoff scores for each group are not entirely rigid; some students are moved between groups at the beginning of the program.
+The cutoff scores for each group are not entirely rigid, as some students are moved between groups at the beginning of the program.
 However, the cutoffs do dictate who is invited to the program.
+More information can be founded in the Selection Process section above.

+Since MOP 2012, black group cutoffs for MOP in year N have been determined by total score on the six exam days for the United States of America Team Selection Tests held during the N-1 to N school year.
+As a result, the black group for MOP N consists of the team members of USA IMO N and several non-graduating students who were very close to qualifying for IMO N.

 Locations

 The first few MOPs were held at Rutgers University.
 After that, and until 1995, the program was alternately hosted by the United States Naval Academy in Annapolis, Maryland in even-numbered years and by the United States Military Academy at West Point in odd-numbered years.
 The 1995 MOP was held at IMSA in Aurora, Illinois, where then-MOP director Titu Andreescu was a member of the math faculty.
-Most of the MOPs from 1996 through 2014 were held in Lincoln, Nebraska where the AMC headquarters is located.
+Most of the MOPs from 1996 through 2014 were held in Lincoln, Nebraska where the AMC headquarters was located.
 An exception was made in the summer of 2001, as the United States would be hosting the IMO that year in Washington, D.C., and nearby Georgetown was selected as the location for MOP.
-Since 2015, MOP has been held at Carnegie Mellon University in Pittsburgh, Pennsylvania (except in 2020 and 2021, when it was held online due to COVID-19 pandemic concerns).
+During 2015-2024, MOP was held at Carnegie Mellon University in Pittsburgh, Pennsylvania (except in 2020 and 2021, when it was held online due to COVID-19 pandemic concerns).
+In 2025, MOP will be held at IMSA in Aurora, Illinois.

 Competitions at MOP

 Team Selection Test Selection Test (TSTST)

-From 2011 to 2019, the TSTST took place in the latter days of MOP.
-In 2020, TSTST was administered remotely after MOP during the school year.
-The three days of TSTST 2020 were administered on: